XavierVI/Gym-PPS/README.md

 }
 ```

-Alternatively, you can access or modify these parameters directly within your code:"
+Alternatively, you can access or modify these parameters directly within your code:

 ```python
 n_p = env.get_param('n_p')